aelzenaar/ncea-notes/unibooks.md

  * Daniel Velleman, _How to Prove It_.
 Again, I don't like this kind of book in general; this book in particular I can't stand.
 Some people like it.
 (511.3 V43)

 ### Number Theory (255)
  * Underwood Dudley, _Elementary Number Theory_.
-This is a very cute book, covers a bit more than is needed for 255 but I would recommend going through it.
-Cheap, so worth buying for just that alone.
-I wouldn't say that this is the best introductory number theory book, as it just skips through the highlights.
-Lots of easy exercises, some difficult ones.
-For 255, get this one; if you like it, find something more substantial.
+This is a cute little introduction to number theory; the first few chapters cover the material needed for 255, and the remainder are a mixture of topic chapters (on number representations, prime counting, and so on).
+As you might expect from this author, the book has a definite sense of humour (look under `sex' in the index).
+My main complaint is that most of the exercises are too easy (and some are too hard).
+If you like it, find something more substantial to read afterwards!
 (512.7 D84g)
  * Edmund Landau, _Foundations of Analysis_.
 The Chicago bibliography says that this book makes for terrible bathroom reading; I would honestly keep a copy of this in the bathroom just because it's so beautiful.
 Landau develops the theory of complex arithmetic from the Peano axioms, and it's something every mathematician should read at some point in their lives.
 (512 L253Y)
  * Kenneth Ireland and Michael Rosen: _A Classical Introduction to Modern Number Theory_.
 Read after doing 320.
 Very good book.
 (512.7 I65)

 ### Set Theory (255)
  * Paul Halmos, _Naive Set Theory_.
-This is *the* first set theory book that you should read.
+This is *the* set theory book that you should read.
 Not many exercises that are marked as such, but the proofs are often vague enough that you should be filling bits in on your own anyway.
 There is an exercises book lying around in the library somewhere if you really feel like you need it.
 (511.322 H19)
  * L.E.
 Sigler, _Exercises in Set Theory_.
 In fact, this is that book of exercises.
 Might be worth a look but as I remember it's a bit dry and not actually